CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol5-exe1-SIEM-with-Sentinel.md

 # Privilege Elevation Attack with User Add

-In this task, you will perform attacks on the host connected with Azure Arc that has the Azure Monitor Agent configured.

->**Important:** The next steps are done on a different machine than the one you were previously working on.
-Look for the Virtual Machine name references.

-1. Connect to WINDOES SERVER virtual machine.

-1. Login to WINDOES SERVER virtual machine as Admin with the password: ****<inject key="SQLVM Password"/>****.
+1. Login again to WINDOES SERVER virtual machine as Admin with the password: ****<inject key="SQLVM Password"/>****. if you get disconnected from the virtual machine.

-    >**Important:** The lab *SAVE* functionality can cause WINServer to become disconnected from Azure Arc.
-A reboot will solve the issue.

-1. Select **Start** in Windows.
-Then **Power**, next **Restart**.

-1. Follow the instructions to log into WINServer again.

-1. In the search of the taskbar, enter *Command*.
-A Command Prompt will be displayed in the search results.
-Right-click on the Command Prompt and select **Run as Administrator**.
-Select **Yes** in the User Account Control window that appears to allow the app to run.

-1. In the Command Prompt, create a Temp folder in the root directory.
+1. Open the command prompt, In the Command Prompt, create a Temp folder in the root directory.
 Remember to press Enter after the last row:

     ```CommandPrompt
     cd \
-    ```
-    ```CommandPrompt
-    mkdir temp
     ```
     ```CommandPrompt
     cd temp